T

 Insider timing tips

-• The dry season (May-October) offers the most reliable weather for trekking and sightseeing, but coincides with peak tourist season and prices.
+• The dry season (April-October) offers the most reliable weather for trekking and sightseeing, but coincides with peak tourist numbers and prices.

-• The shoulder months of April and September provide a good balance of decent weather and fewer crowds compared to the absolute peak months.
+• The shoulder months of April, May, September, and October provide a good balance of decent weather and fewer crowds compared to July and August.

 Ready to plan your Cusco trip?